Latias94/asset-importer/README.md

 This crate provides safe, high-level Rust bindings for **Assimp v6.0.2**, implementing the vast majority of the C API with idiomatic Rust interfaces.

+## Example Application

+See **[Model Viewer](https://github.com/Latias94/model-viewer)** (asset-importer + wgpu) - A practical model viewer built on top of this Assimp Rust binding.
+It serves as a real-world sample and testbed to validate asset-importer across common 3D formats.

 ## Status

 ⚠️ **Early Development**: This library is functional but lacks extensive real-world testing.
 Use with caution in production environments.